 For a long time, experts believed it was the sheer quantity of words children were exposed to that dictated linguistic skills and later academic achievements.
 In the early 1990s, a small study spawned the now-infamous “30-million-word gap” theory, which claimed that, compared to middle-class kids, children growing up in poor households heard 30 million fewer words by age three.
 Therefore, by being exposed to so many fewer words, it was theorized, these kids’ own vocabulary would be limited, which could hinder their performance in school.
 This is not the case.
 According to a large body of research, the kind of language a child is exposed to during their first few years of life, when vital brain structures are forming and cognitive functions are developing, influence the words they learn.

 By evaluating larger groups of children and eliminating racial bias (two common knocks against the 30-million-word gap study), researchers have learned that the types of conversations that parents have with kids can be neatly divided along socioeconomic groups.
 According to a 2017 study from the Massachusetts Institute of Technology, Parents making less tend to have fewer back-and-forth conversations with their kids than higher earners ( incomes in this study ranged from $6,000 to $250,000 per year).
-This, in turn, may stymie their language development, which the researchers demonstrated with MRI scans taken of four-, five-, and six-year-olds’ brains as they were being read a story.
+This, in turn, may stymie their language development, which the researchers demonstrated with MRI scans taken of 4-, 5-, and 6-year-olds’ brains as they were being read a story.
 The more interactive storytime was, with two-way conversation between the child and reader, the more activity there was in the kids’ brain regions that process and develop language.

 Based on their findings, the MIT scientists stressed the importance of not just talking to small children, but talking with them — something all parents have the ability to do, regardless of socioeconomic status.
 They say these interactive conversations, in turn, will do more for a child’s language skills and possibly their later success in school than just dumping a bunch of fancy words on them.